PrefectHQ/prefect/docs/guides/automations.md

     print(response.json())
     return response.json()
 ```

+Let us take a quick peek at the Prefect.yaml file associated with the deployment.
+We can see that it is very barebones..
 # Combining both?
 - Longer script that sends notifications on failures, and kicks off deployments based off events emitted (probably not needed)